MeilCli/slack-upload-file/README.md

 - How choose Oauth Scope?
 This action require `files:read` and `files:write`.
 In simply case, you do choose `files:read` and `files:write` Bot Token Scope.
 - Why use `files:read` Oauth scope?
 Because this action use files.uploadv2, and its api requires `files:read`.
   - ref: https://github.com/slackapi/node-slack-sdk/pull/1544
+- You can also pin to a [specific release](https://github.com/MeilCli/slack-upload-file/releases) version in the format `@v3.x.x`

 ## Input
 - `slack_token`